RoadsideThoughts

 While we don't have a date for the founding of Twin Buttes, you might consider that their post office opened in 1906.

-While the community is gone, the present day location for Twin Buttes is 3,500 feet [1,067 m] above sea level.<3> In other words, the elevation of Twin Buttes is about ¾ mile [or ~1 km] above sea level.
+While the community is gone, the present day location for Twin Buttes is 3,500 feet [1,067 m] above sea level.<3> In other words, the altitude of Twin Buttes is about ¾ mile [or ~1 km] above sea level.

 Time Zone: The area where Twin Buttes was located is in the Mountain Standard Time Zone (MST) and does not observe daylight saving time